Tuesday, September 13, 2005

 How this relates to dreams might be in that they are contained engagements with ‘you’ and ‘yourself’.
 They are pure because they are contained narratives dense with meaning; well, more than dense – they are made of meaning; everything is there for a reason.
 Meaning fills the dreamworld like sunlight, even when it is dark.
 Dreams are stories.
 And what Eby recommends in terms of self-help is, if I understand right, for a creative engagement between ‘you’ and ‘yourself’.
 As it happens, this is also my ideal in literature too.
 Stories are pure.

 One writer who approaches the ideal is Aharon Appelfeld.
 His work is a raid on the inarticulate: “The palms of one’s hands, the soles of one’s feet, one’s back and one’s knees remember more than memory” he writes.
-This quotation comes from Theo Richmond’s perceptive review of Appelfeld new memoir The Story of a Life.
+This quotation comes from Theo Richmond’s perceptive review [link broken] of Appelfeld new memoir The Story of a Life.
 Despite admiring the book, he worries about ‘curious gaps’.
 There is a lot of information missing from Appelfeld’s narrative.
 Perhaps this reveals that memoir isn’t his true form.
 He’s always resisted it before.
 Still, there are chapters that make up for frustrated nosiness.
 They are extremely moving.
 I’ve written about this book before, in the process suggesting a reason why they are so moving; more particularly why they are also unsettling.
 Like dreams, they are full not only of the past but of potential.

 It’s a shame then that Appelfeld's novels have not received equal attention.
 For instance, why wasn’t the new Penguin Modern Classics edition of Badenheim 1939 reviewed too?
 It was published on the same day!
 It’s a negligence that tells us something about the British preoccupation with gossip.
-Take this feature on Vikram Seth.
+Take this feature on Vikram Seth [link broken].
 Always the nudge and wink about the private life of the writer.
 One senses they’d rather have a confessional book.
 Indeed each book is read as if in lieu of a confessional.
 Still, the occasional insight is allowed.
 Seth develops obsessions that drive him to write: “each of his books has come about because it could not not have been written.
 They announce themselves with an urgency to him that he cannot resist.”

 This is how every book should be written.
 Any book not written with such urgency is worthless and contemptible.
 However, Seth’s novels haven’t attracted my interest because they merely discharge the obsession; they do not explore obsession (hence, perhaps, their prolix and conservative form).
 This is like telling the story of a dream by feigning sleep.
 Such denial frustrates me; just as genre fiction frustrates me; it is too intellectual.
 I shall have to come back to this.